lanl/ELEMENTS/README.md

   -DCMAKE_CXX_FLAGS=-g \
   ${ELEMENTS_DIR}
 ```
-where the installation directory is configured to be the directory in which the configuration script is run.
+where the CMake installation directory is configured to be the directory in which the configuration script is run (in this example, the `build/` directory created above).
 Then enter
 ```
 ./my_config.sh; make